jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

         - **Constructivism** (John Dewey, Lev Vygotsky) focuses on how *learners* "construct their own learning process" (Reed, 2017) through "observation, translation, and imitation (mimesis, socialization, and modeling)" (Booth, 2011, p.
 62), subject to *social influences*; mainstream view in education, strugges with the issue of assessment
             - Situated learning
             - Zone of proximal development
-        - **Connectivism**

 ### 3.1.3.
-How to motivate
+Motivation

+Motivation an extremely important part of learning; it is *why* people learn, rather than *how.*

-In addition to the model below, Bransford et al. (2014) credit the following factors with increasing motivation:
+In addition to the Keller model below, Bransford et al. (2014) credit the following factors with increasing motivation:

 - A "performance orientation" (citng Dweck, 1989) tends to sap motivation, versus a "learning orientation" (AKA growth mindset?)
 - Social recognition, shared work, solidarity

-#### 3.1.3.1.
-Keller's model

-Per Keller (1983), motivation an extremely important part of learning; it is *why* people learn, rather than *how.* Keller writes practically on motivation but grounds it in his prior theoretical work.
+Keller (1983) writes practically on motivation but grounds it in his prior theoretical work.
 This work, in keeping with field theory/social learning theory, starts from the assumption that B, behavior is a function of E, the environment and P, the individual person, **B=f(E,P).** Then, as categories of behavior, Keller distinguishes between:

 - **Effort** = P's level of engagement and discipline, "a direct indicator of motivation" [jtk: I dispute this, because e.g. mental health];
 - **Performance** = f(motivation/effort, ability, opportunity); and